Theories

 What about historical facts?

 This thing, however, may turn out to be false.
-For example, it was widely assumed that Cleopatra committed suicide by an asp bite.
-Nowadays, some historians are questioning this version of history, based on the fact that an asp bite could not have caused the quick death claimed by most sources.
+For example, it was widely assumed that Cleopatra, the queen of ancient Egypt, committed suicide by an asp bite.
+Nowadays, some historians are questioning this version of history, based on the fact that an asp bite would have caused severe bleeding that is not mentioned in sources25.
 As the reader may have noticed, we have just presented evidence that could suggest that the common assumption about Cleopatra’s death is incorrect.
 Thus, we have shown that a historical conviction can be falsified.
 Therefore, historical facts are not meaningless.
 They have their role in the physical course of time.

 This theory of truth limits one’s view of the world